Back to top

 • A hearing date will not be provided over the phone.

-• A request for emergency hearing will not be accepted through the U.S. Postal Service or by phone.
+• A request for an emergency hearing will not be accepted through the U.S. Postal Service or by phone.

 • Any delay in bringing an emergency request before the Court is deemed as evidence of a lack of a “true” emergency.